KhronosGroup/Vulkan-Guide/chapters/sparse_resources.md

 ## Sparse Buffers

 The following example is used to help visually showcase how a sparse `VkBuffer` looks in memory.
-Note, it is not required, but most implementations will have block sparse sizes in 64 KB chunks for `VkBuffer` (actual size is returned in `VkMemoryRequirements::alignment`).
+Note, it is not required, but most implementations will use sparse block sizes of 64 KB for `VkBuffer` (actual size is returned in `VkMemoryRequirements::alignment`).

 Imagine a 256 KB `VkBuffer` where there are 3 parts that an application wants to update separately.